 - You may return to work in 7-14 days (this will vary depending on your type of work).

 Wound (Incision) Care:

-- Keep incisions clean and inspect daily for signs of infection
+- Keep incisions clean and inspect them daily for signs of infection.

-- Leave dressing on for length of time prescribed by your surgeon.
+- Leave dressing on for the length of time prescribed by Dr. Hoffman.

-- Wear your surgical bra 24/7 for4 weeks post op.
-You will then transition into a wireless (NO WIRE) bra with cups for 6 months post operative
+- Wear your surgical bra 24/7 for 4 weeks post op.
+You will then transition into a wireless (NO WIRE) bra with cups for 6 months after the operation.

-- May be some loss of sensation in the nipples
+- There may be some loss of sensation in the nipples.